MattRCole/env-verify/README.md

 module.exports = builtConfig
 ```

-This package exposes two functions - `verify` and `strictVerify`.
+This package exposes two verification functions - `verify` and `strictVerify`.
 Use `verify` (as seen above) when you want to handle reporting missing values, and `strictVerify` when you want us to throw a descriptive error.

 You can pass in your own `env` object as a parameter as long as its an object that is non-nested and has key value pairs with `undefined` or `string` as their value type.